derong97/ReadME/automation/README.md

    - Default output format: (not required)
    - AWS Session Token: `aws_session_token`
    - Desired stack name: (up to you)
-   - Desired cluster size: (accepts only 2, 4, 6, 8)
+   - Desired cluster size: (choose a number from 2 to 6)

 3. The entire deployment takes up about 15 minutes.
 Be patient!